Updated March 31, 2026

 - Workers' compensation is required in Utah for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and LLC members.

-- Utah requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office space, coworking, and studio agreements.
+- Most commercial leases in Utah require proof of general liability coverage, which can affect office space, coworking, and studio agreements.

 - Agency owners commonly need to confirm professional liability insurance for marketing agencies in Utah when client contracts ask for coverage tied to campaign mistakes or omissions.